 If you live in San Francisco, you may have seen one of these buses around town.
-For our first Out-of-Home campaign, where we can only make a brief, rolling impression, we thought it might as well be a slap in the faceーbut now that we have some space, here’s what we really mean by “enough of this sheet.”
+For our first Out-of-Home campaign, where we can only make a brief, rolling impression, we knew it needed to be boldーso we went with a literal slap in the face and a sharp, short line.
+Now that we have some space, here’s what we really mean by “enough of this sheet.”

 Why it’s time for a new doc.